-The school maintains a single central record of recruitment checks undertaken and ensures that the record is maintained in accordance with Part 3 of Keeping Children Safe in Education 2021 and guidance issued by Warwickshire County Council.
+The school maintains a single central record (SCR) of recruitment checks undertaken and ensures that the record is maintained in accordance with Part 3 of KCSiE, 2022 and guidance issued by the Local Authority.

 Volunteers

 Volunteers will undergo checks commensurate with their work in the school and contact with pupils.